Silver Laced Wyandotte Chicks

 Product ID: 2SLW

-These birds and active, friendly, and well-mannered.
-This attractive breed is an ideal pick for first timers and hobbyists that want to start a backyard flock.
+Wyandotte chickens are active, friendly, and well-mannered.
+This attractive breed is a great pick for beginners or hobbyists that want to start a backyard flock.

 Ordering Details: